Unleash the Archers: 2015–present: Signing with Napalm Records

-In February 2015 the band announced their signing with Napalm Records, and soon after the title, track listing and release date for their upcoming studio album Time Stands Still were revealed.
+In February 2015, the band announced their signing with Napalm Records.
+Soon after, the title, track listing and release date for their upcoming studio album Time Stands Still were revealed.
 The album was released in Europe on June 26 and in North America on July 10.
-The album was originally slated for a late-Summer/early-Fall 2014 release, but the release was pushed back after the band was signed by Napalm Records.
-This album was the first without Brayden Dyczkowski, who had been one of the main songwriters up until his parting with the band in late 2013; this lineup change has affected the band's sound and driven it towards a more traditional heavy metal direction with the addition of Andrew Kingsley, who is also trained in jazz, on guitar.
+It was originally slated for a late-summer or early-fall 2014 release but was pushed back after Napalm Records signed the band.
+It was the first album without Brayden Dyczkowski, who had been one of the main songwriters up until he parted with the band in late 2013; this lineup change had affected the band's sound and driven it towards a more traditional heavy metal direction with the addition of Andrew Kingsley, who is also trained in jazz, on guitar.

 On May 26, 2015, the band released the "Tonight We Ride" video, inspired by Mad Max Beyond Thunderdome.
 The video was filmed in the Nevada desert, using props from the Death Guild Thunderdome camp at Burning Man.

 Since leaving for a tour of Europe in November 2016, Unleash the Archers mentioned they would be recording a new album at the end of 2016.
-This album would be the first to include then bassist, Nikko Whitworth.
-The first single, "Cleanse the Bloodlines" was released on April 8, 2017.
-Apex was released on June 2, 2017 through Napalm Records.
-The album debuted at No. 3 on iTunes metal charts, and became their first to make Billboard charts.
+This album would be the first to include then-bassist Nikko Whitworth.
+The first single, "Cleanse the Bloodlines," was released on April 8, 2017.
+Apex was released on June 2, 2017, through Napalm Records.
+The album debuted at No. 3 on the iTunes metal charts, and became the first to make the Billboard charts.
 The album debuted at No. 9 Heatseeker, No. 29 Top Hard Music Albums, No. 29 Record Label Independent Current Albums, No. 34 Top Current Rock Albums, No. 116 Overall Digital Albums, No. 119 Top Current Albums, and No. 197 Top Albums by Strata.
-It also debuted at No. 12 on Canadian Top Hard Music chart.
+It also debuted at No. 12 on the Canadian Top Hard Music chart.
 The band announced they would be touring Europe, accompanying Orden Ogan, to promote the album in the fall of 2017, with a US tour to be announced.
-In end of January it was announced that bassist Nikko Witworth had decided to leave the band.
+At the end of January, it was announced that bassist Nikko Whitworth had decided to leave the band.